Assistance programs Hancock County Ohio.

 The local community action agency is HHWP Community Action Commission.
 They are based in Findlay Ohio, and can be called at (419) 423-3755.
 Assistance programs and services offered include.

 Housing programs, ranging from money for paying back rent to transitional housing, are available.
 Case managers can help an income qualified family, senior, or disabled person apply for grants or direct them to resources for paying a security deposit.
 Find the leading non-profits to call in Hancock County for temporary rent help.
-Click here.
+Click here for details on rent help in Wood and Hancock County.

 Northwest Family Services DBA Family Resource Centers offers consumers professional consumer credit education, debt reduction, confidential counseling, negotiation, foreclosure assistance, and debt management programs to the community.
 They can advise with such activities as writing a credit card hardship letter, or negotiating with creditors.
 Findlay Ohio (888) 936-7116